azavadil/adprChlg/readme.txt

 If there are no known food locations, then A* plots a route to the closest unexplored tile.

-If there is a known food location (which can be discovered either through sensing tiles or via another ant transmiting data), if the ant doesn't already have a path to the food, then A* is used to plan the shortest path.
+If there is a known food location (which can be discovered either through sensing tiles or via another ant transmiting data) and the ant doesn't have a path to food, then A* is used to plan the shortest path to food.

 Memoization is used to save paths to food and paths to the home tile.
 Food locations are kept until the food is exhausted, at which point the path is deleted.